-Seayoung (SHEE young) Yim is a playwright from Seattle and a MFA candidate in Playwriting at Brown University ’22.
-Her most recent play, Persimmon Nights enjoyed a sold-out run at Cafe Nordo in July 2018.
-Her first full-length play, Do It For Umma, premiered at Annex Theatre in 2016 to sold-out audiences, winning both the People’s Choice Award for Outstanding New Play at Theatre Puget Sound’s Gregory Awards and Seattle’s Gypsy Rose Lee Award for Excellence in Local Playwriting.
-She co-produced a second production of Do It for Umma with director Sara Porkalob and Theatre Off Jackson with community support.
+Seayoung (SHEE young) is a playwright from Seattle currently pursuing her MFA in Playwriting at Brown University, ’22.
+She is a 2021 Playwriting Scholar at the Sewanee Writers’ Conference and a playwright for the New Now Commission, curated by Lauren Gunderson.
+Her last production, Persimmon Nights, enjoyed a sold-out run at Cafe Nordo in July 2018.
+Her first full-length play, Do It For Umma, was directed by Sara Porkalob, premiering at Annex Theatre in 2016 to sold-out audiences, winning both the People’s Choice Award for Outstanding New Play at Theater Puget Sound’s Gregory Awards and Seattle’s Gypsy Rose Lee Award for Excellence in Local Playwriting.
+She co-produced a second production of Do It For Umma with director Sara Porkalob and Theatre Off Jackson with community support.

-Her work has been produced by Cafe Nordo, Seattle Public Theater’s Education Program, The Horse in Motion, Theatre Battery, Pony World Theatre, Mirror Stage, Live Girls!
-Theater, UW School of Drama, The 14/48 Projects, SIS Productions, and Seattle Fringe Festival.
-She has studied with playwright Stephanie Timm, is a member of an Asian American playwriting collective SIS Writers Group, and is a member of the 2018 Umbrella Project Writers Group.
+Her plays have been produced by Seattle Public Theater’s Education Program, The Horse in Motion, Theatre Battery, Pony World Theatre, Mirror Stage, Live Girls!
+Theater, UW School of Drama, The 14/48 Projects, SIS Productions, and the Seattle Fringe Festival.
+She has studied with playwright Stephanie Timm, was a member of an Asian American playwriting collective, SIS Writers Group, and the 2018 Umbrella Project Writers Group.